jacchevr/jacchevr.github.io/Professional-Development-Assignments.md

   + Just before the cohort started, I decided to erase all forms of social media.
 In the past whenever I looked myself up, I would find dozens upon dozens of pictures in the "Images" search that were pulled directly from my Facebook.

+### <u>Sales and Marketing Activity</u>

+##### Direct Initiatives

++ Meet new people and have a conversation about each other's professions.
++ Invite said people for coffee.
++ Have business cards made and hand them out.

+##### Indirect Initiatives

++ Host meetups to meet multiple people.
++ Hang my business card on a community business card bulletin.
++ Create tutorials to establish my presence as a Java developer.

+## Week 3

+### <u>Worth Questions</u>

+##### What are internal and external factors keeping you from achieving your goal?

+  + I think that one of the biggest factors that keeps me from achieving goals is myself.
+I constantly convince myself that I am not worthy of having success, or that I simply was not meant to achieve whatever it is that I am trying to achieve at that moment.
+Getting over this mental barrier will be a big (if not the biggest) contributor to my achievement of success.

+##### How do you create value for others?

+  + I take pride in highlighting and acknowledging other's positive attributes.
+I feel that hearing positive things about one's self is a great moral booster and sometimes is all that's needed for someone to find value within themselves.

+##### Has anyone ever told you that you have potential?
+Do you believe it?
+Why?
+Why not?

+  + I have been told a few times throughout my life that I have potential.
+Be it for my intelligence (really not being egotistical) or my skill in a trade.
+In the past I always believed the person expressing this and strived to prove them right.
+I have come to find however, that I usually don't fulfill their expectations of me.
+Because of this, I've heard the term "disappointed" almost as many times as I've heard "potential."
+Now I pretty much take both sayings at face value.
+I don't base my level of expertise or my ability to accomplish something on somebody else's perception of me.